Getting Started

 make

 This produces ua_apollo.ko — the kernel module.
+Load it with:

 sudo insmod ua_apollo.ko

-Verify it loaded
+Verify the driver loaded

 Check kernel messages: